- 6 input channels

 The four input channels are factory configured and calibrated prior to delivery.
 Gain factors are automatically configured with no user action required.

-The vibration monitor has two embedded process channels.
-The process channels are updated simultaneously with the four vibration input channels.
+The vibration monitor has one embedded process channel and one tacho input channel.
+The process and Tacho channels are updated simultaneously with the four vibration input channels.

 5 embedded outputs for optimal safety